MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Files/Update-MgUserDriveItem.md

   - `[TenantId <String>]`: The unique identifier (guid) for the tenancy.
   - `[WebId <String>]`: The unique identifier (guid) for the item's site (SPWeb).

-SOURCE `<IMicrosoftGraphDriveItemSource>`: driveItemSource
+SOURCE <IMicrosoftGraphDriveItemSource>: driveItemSource
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <String>]`: driveItemSourceApplication
   - `[ExternalId <String>]`: The external identifier for the drive item from the source.

-SPECIALFOLDER `<IMicrosoftGraphSpecialFolder>`: specialFolder
+SPECIALFOLDER <IMicrosoftGraphSpecialFolder>: specialFolder
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Name <String>]`: The unique identifier for this item in the /drive/special collection

-SUBSCRIPTIONS <IMicrosoftGraphSubscription1\[]>: The set of subscriptions on the item.
+SUBSCRIPTIONS <IMicrosoftGraphSubscription1[]>: The set of subscriptions on the item.
 Only supported on the root of a drive.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[ApplicationId <String>]`: Optional.
 Identifier of the application used to create the subscription.
 Read-only.
   - `[ChangeType <String>]`: Required.
 Indicates the type of change in the subscribed resource that will raise a change notification.
 The supported values are: created, updated, deleted.
 Multiple values can be combined using a comma-separated list.
 Note:  Drive root item and list change notifications support only the updated changeType.
 User and group change notifications support updated and deleted changeType.
+Use updated to receive notifications when user or group is created, updated or soft deleted.
+Use deleted to receive notifications when user or group is permanently deleted.
   - `[ClientState <String>]`: Optional.
 Specifies the value of the clientState property sent by the service in each change notification.
 The maximum length is 255 characters.
 The client can check that the change notification came from the service by comparing the value of the clientState property sent with the subscription with the value of the clientState property received with each change notification.
   - `[CreatorId <String>]`: Optional.
 Identifier of the user or service principal that created the subscription.
 If the app used delegated permissions to create the subscription, this field contains the ID of the signed-in user the app called on behalf of.
 If the app used application permissions, this field contains the ID of the service principal corresponding to the app.
 Read-only.
   - `[EncryptionCertificate <String>]`: Optional.
 A base64-encoded representation of a certificate with a public key used to encrypt resource data in change notifications.
 Optional but required when includeResourceData is true.